fb tracking

 Although birth is the same process today as it was many hundreds of years ago, over time, the care women received during childbirth has seen some dramatic changes.

 These changes have come with a considerable impact on the outcome for women and their babies.
+But we do need to ask ourselves, why so many women used to die during childbirth?

 We might assume that globalisation and advances in technology and obstetrics would have reduced maternal mortality and morbidity in the last few centuries.